freeCodeCamp-2025-Summer-Hackathon/yellow-packet/backend/README.md

 "Routes are the names of the endpoints that will be used to comunicate with the frontend.
 For example, in 'https://localhost:3000/pets', '/pets' is the route name.
 The route files will be organized in the 'routes' folder."

-when creating a route file, use the name of the controlled followed with "route.js" example auth.route.js
+When creating a route file, use the name of the controlled followed with "route.js" example auth.route.js

 #### Controllers

 Controllers are responsible for handling requests, such as validating whether a username is already in use or checking if a pet species exists.
 They also verify if the data is being correctly stored in the database.
 All controller files are organized in the 'controllers' folder.

-when creating a controller file, use the name of the controlled followed with "controller.js" example auth.controller.js
+When creating a controller file, use the name of the controlled followed with "controller.js" example auth.controller.js

 #### Models

 Models handle the connection to database for CREATE, READ, UPDATE, DELETE data.
 All model files are organized in the 'model' folder.

-when creating a model file, use the name of the entity followed with "model.js" example auth.model.js
+When creating a model file, use the name of the entity followed with "model.js" example auth.model.js

 #### Database Schema